-The Colburn Conservatory of Music has a comprehensive curriculum that includes one-on-one and group lessons, music theory, ear training, voice, and a rigorous chamber music program.
+The Colburn Conservatory of Music has a comprehensive curriculum that includes one-on-one lessons, music theory, music history, ear training, orchestra, and a rigorous chamber music program.

-Admission into the Colburn School is highly competitive, with only 11 percent of applicants accepted each year.
-Each and every Colburn student receives a full-ride scholarship, which includes tuition, room and board, and a living stipend.
+Admission into the Colburn School is highly competitive, with only approximately eight percent of applicants accepted each year.
+Each and every Colburn student receives a full-ride scholarship, which includes free tuition, room, and board.